-Are you organized, social, caring, and like helping people in a fast-paced environment?
-Then, a career as a Pathology Collector could be worth exploring.
+Are you organised, social, caring, and like helping people in a fast-paced environment?
+If yes, a career as a Pathology Collector could be worth exploring.

 Pathology collectors collect, store, and preserve body fluids and tissue samples for lab analysis and medical diagnosis.
 They help physicians identify diseases and plan treatments to enhance people's health and well-being.

 To become a Pathology Collector, you usually need a Certificate III in Pathology Collection, a First Aid certificate, a Working With Children check, and a valid driver's license.

 In this blog, you will learn who they are, the pathology collector's salary, how much they earn, the job description, what they do, the skills needed, the courses to study, and how to become one in Australia.

 Pathology Collectors are trained individuals who use their technical knowledge to extract, collect, label, and preserve blood and other biological samples from patients.